 \section{Introduction}

 Online advertising has emerged as the dominant marketing channel in many parts of the world.
 According to some estimates, in the year 2019, more than 450 billion USD were spent on online ads, which accounts for over 60\% of overall expenditure on ads~\footnote{Digital advertising spending worldwide from 2019 to 2024. https://www.statista.com/statistics/237974/online-advertising-spending-worldwide/}.
-Internet search is a prominent channel for online advertisement\footnote{In 2020 alone, Google made a revenue of over 104 billion USD from ``search \& other", which accounts for 70\% of their total revenue from advertising and exceeds half the total revenue of parent company Alphabet~\footnote{Alphabet Year in Review 2020. https://abc.xyz/investor/).}.
+Internet search is a prominent channel for online advertisement\footnote{In 2020 alone, Google made a revenue of over 104 billion USD from ``search \& other", which accounts for 70\% of their total revenue from advertising and exceeds half the total revenue of parent company Alphabet (see Alphabet Year in Review 2020. https://abc.xyz/investor/).}.
 In this medium, also called \emph{search ads}, advertisements are displayed alongside search results for key words relevant to the advertiser Given a search request, advertisers make bids and then the platform decides which (if any) ads to show with the search results.
 The following model captures key elements of this problem.

-\textbf{From the platform's point of view:} A crucial problem is deciding which (if any) ads to show for each search query before future queries are realized.
-The Adwords model introduced by \cite{msvv}, captures the key elements of this problem.
-For simplicity, the model describes the problem of showing at most one ad per query\footnote{See Section 6 in \cite{msvv} for the generalization to multiple ads.}.

-\emph{Adwords problem:} At the beginning of the planning period (typically a day), the platform has a set $I$ of advertisers along with their maximum budgets $(B_i)_{i\in I}$.
-Queries arrive sequentially on the platform and when a query $t$ arrives, advertisers make bids $(b_{it})_{i\in I}$.
-Given the bids and advertiser budgets, the platform decides immediately which ad to display along side the search results for the query\footnote{For simplicity, the model considers at most one ad slot per search result.
+\textbf{The Adwords problem~\citep{msvv}:} At the beginning of the planning period (typically a day), the platform has a set $I$ of advertisers along with their budgets $(B_i)_{i\in I}$.
+Queries arrive sequentially on the platform and when a query $t$ arrives, advertisers make bids $(b_{i,t})_{i\in I}$.
+Given the bids and advertiser budgets, the platform immediately picks at most one advertisers' ad to display alongside the search results for the query\footnote{For simplicity, the model considers at most one ad slot per search result.
 A generalization to multiple ad slots is described in Section 6 of \cite{msvv}.}.
-The chosen advertiser pays their bid but only up to their remaining budget i.e., at the end of the planning period, the total payment of an advertiser does not exceed his/her budget.
+The chosen advertiser pays their bid but only up to their remaining budget, i.e., at the end of the planning period, the total payment of an advertiser does not exceed his/her budget.
 The objective of the platform is to maximize the total advertiser budgets utilized without any foreknowledge of the arrival sequence (which could be adversarial).
 A typical modeling assumption is that the maximum individual bid by any advertiser is much smaller than the advertiser's initial budget.
 This is called the \emph{small bids} or \emph{large budgets} assumption and it is in line with the practice of search ads.